ksanu1998/beaverpy/README.md

 # conv-NumPy
-## Implementation of 2D convolution using only NumPy
+## Implementation of 2D convolution using only NumPy, (being made) compatible with PyTorch `torch.nn.Conv2D`

 ### Description
-This code performs different types of 2D convolutions given the input and kernel parameters.
-It currently supports `Conv2D` and `DepthwiseConv2D` with stride, kernel dilation and image padding options.
+* This code performs different types of 2D convolutions given the input and kernel parameters.
+It currently supports `Conv2D` and `DepthwiseConv2D` with stride, kernel dilation and image padding options
+* The class implementation will be modified along the lines of `torch.nn.Conv2D` in order to enable comparison on this NumPy only implementation with that of PyTorch one, and seamless testing
+* Can expect extensive refactoring of the existing code in the days to come
+* As part of refactoring, some code will be de-modularized"

 ### How to use
+* :warning: Please note that this code is under development
 * Create an instance of `Conv2D` or `DepthwiseConv2D` class with the following parameters: `inp_n`, `inp_c`, `inp_h`, `inp_w`, `ker_c`, `ker_h`, `ker_h`, `ker_w` and `num_ker`
 * `stride`, `dilation` and `padding` are optional parameters with default values as follows: `stride = 1`, `dilation = 1` (no dilation) and `padding=0` (no padding)
 * Call the methods `create_input_img()`, `create_kernels()` and `create_output()` in the order